LDAWG-a11y/a11yWebApp/src/guides/responsive-tabbed-interfaces.md

 * We set an `addEventListener` on our `mq` (media query) variable, which listens for a `change` in the media query and passes that event to the `determineWidgetToDisplay` function
 * we also add an `addEventListener` to the `window`, which listens for when the page has loaded using the `DOMContentLoaded` event, this time we pass the `mq` variable to the `determineWidgetToDisplay` function

+  * In here we set the the existing HTML of the `widgetWrapper` to an empty string and replace it with our `baseHTML` variable, with the `insertAdjacentHTML` method, using the `'afterbegin'` position, this is because on page load, we need to remove all of the <details> & <summary> elements and replace with the `baseHTML`, which is the commonly shared HTML between the 2 widget types, with the exception of the position of the `widgetControlsWrapper`

 If you have been following along in a code editor, should you load the page or resize it, you will notice that we always display the correct element, granted, it looks pretty bad, but the if you open up the DevTools, everything looks sweet in there and everything is updated correctly.
 Next, we need to make these widgets functional to mouse and keyboard events.

 ```javascript